FAIMS/FAIMS2-Documentation/docs/Unit+Testing+for+Modules.md

 Not having to upload the logic to a server and download it to a device allows for vastly hastened development, especially on large modules.

-Limitations of This Unit Testing Methodology {#UnitTestingforModules-LimitationsofThisUnitTestingMethodology}
+Limitations of This Unit Testing Methodology
 ============================================

 A major limitation of this testing approach is that records cannot be